Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 where $\mathbf{c}'=c_{i}\dots c_{1}$.
 This gives an operation of degree $2-i$ on $LC^{\parallel}_{*}(\Lambda)$.
 Note that $\Delta_0 =0$ trivially, since the decoration $\kappa$ is strictly increasing.

 It is not a priori clear that the maps $\Delta_i$ are well-defined as the sum may involve infinitely many terms.
 This can be avoided easily if $\Lambda_v$ are simply-connected for $v \in \Gamma^+$.
 Namely, the simply-connectedness of $\Lambda_v$ guarantees that the short chords cost index, whereas the long chords cost energy.
 In the non-simply connected case, we will only consider a completed version of $LC_{\ast}^{\parallel}$ where infinite expressions are allowed.
+We define the parallel copies algebra first in the simply connected case and turn to the non-simply connected case in Section \ref{ssec:parallelwithpi1}.